johnbhurst/nqueens/README.md

 We compare different programming languages and platforms, and also different program styles or techniques within those languages.

+For example, we look at imperative versus functional style in languages that support both.
+We look at different methods of using parallelism in different languages.

 Unless otherwise noted, the same basic algorithm is used for all programs.

+# Building and Running

+There are many different programming languages (more than twenty so far).
+Most of these are available for free for any platform, and you can download and install them yourself to run the programs.

+But rather than having to install so many different things on your machine, this project includes [Vagrant](https://www.vagrantup.com/) and [Ansible](https://www.ansible.com/) scripts that create a virtual machine with everything installed for you.
+When you are done you can delete the virtual machine and not mess up your own machine.

+See [ansible/README.md](ansible/README.md) for instructions on setting up with Vagrant.

 # Algorithm Description